BenoitWang/Speech_Emotion_Diarization/README.md

 ## Run the code

-Model configs and experiment settings can be modified in `hparams/train_with_wav2vec.yaml`.
+Model configs and experiment settings can be modified in `hparams/train.yaml`.

-To run the code, do `python train_with_wav2vec.py hparams/train_with_wav2vec.yaml`.
+To run the code, do `python train.py hparams/train.yaml --zed_folder /path/to/ZED --emovdb_folder /path/to/EmoV-DB --esd_folder /path/to/ESD --iemocap_folder /path/to/IEMOCAP --jlcorpus_folder /path/to/JL_corpus --ravdess_folder /path/to/RAVDESS`.

-The data preparation may take several hours.
+The data preparation may take a while.

-A `results` repository will be generated that contains checkpoints,  logs, etc. The frame-wise classification result for each utterance can be found in `cer.txt`.
+A `results` repository will be generated that contains checkpoints, logs, etc. The frame-wise classification result for each utterance can be found in `eder.txt`.